 It is known that if $F_n^{\lambda,\delta}(t) \ge 0$, then $F_n^{\lambda,\gamma}(t) \ge 0$ for $\gamma > \delta$.
 For $\lambda > 0$, let $F_n^\lambda(t): = F_n^{\lambda, \lambda+1}(t)$.
 It is proved in \cite{BeatsonzuCastellXu2014} that $F_n^\lambda (t) \ge 0$ if $\lambda = \frac{d-2}{2}$ and $ d= 4,6,8$.

-The conjecture is associated with the study of positive def\/inite functions on the unit sphere.
-Under the assumption that $F_n^\lambda$ is nonnegative for $\lambda = \frac{d-2}{2}$ and all $n \in {\mathbb N}_0$, a P\'olya criterion for positive def\/inite functions on the sphere ${\mathbb S}^{d-1}$ is established in~\cite{BeatsonzuCastellXu2014}.
+The conjecture is associated with the study of positive definite functions on the unit sphere.
+Under the assumption that $F_n^\lambda$ is nonnegative for $\lambda = \frac{d-2}{2}$ and all $n \in {\mathbb N}_0$, a P\'olya criterion for positive definite functions on the sphere ${\mathbb S}^{d-1}$ is established in~\cite{BeatsonzuCastellXu2014}.